LTTPP/Goto-X/README.md

 # Goto X
-An extension for Chrome and Firefox
+Go to non-linked URL selection with one click even without domain suffix.
+This is an extension for Chrome and Firefox.